NYPL/engineering-general/on-off-board/onboarding.md

 - Review the documents and initial tasks outlined in the specific onboarding documents provided to you on your first day (Which is probably how you ended up here!)
 - Ask questions.
 If your manager did not ask you to do this already: start a document with questions and things that were unclear!
   - This document should be an important part of your early 1:1s with your manager
   - We want to use these questions to improve our documentation and processes!
-People with fresh eyes often see things that we miss
+Fresh eyes often see things that we miss

 ## 2. Account Setup